thedevfiles/thedevfiles/src/posts/2014-09-03-building-a-simple-contact-form-in-php-part-3.md

 ---
+layout: blog.njk
 slug: building-a-simple-contact-form-in-php-part-3
-path: "/2014/09/building-a-simple-contact-form-in-php-part-3"
 title: Building a simple contact form in PHP - Part 3
-date: 2014-09-03 00:00:00
+date: 2014-09-03
-year: 2014
-month: 09
-description: Adding client-side form validation to a php contact form.
+excerpt: Adding client-side form validation to a php contact form.
 published: true
 comments: true
 sharing: true
-image: "../assets/images/featured/contact-form-parsely.png"
+image: "assets/images/featured/contact-form-parsely.png"
 image_width: 450
 image_height: 470
 first: /2014/09/building-a-simple-contact-form-in-php-part-1/
 last: /2014/09/building-a-simple-contact-form-in-php-part-5/
 prev: /2014/09/building-a-simple-contact-form-in-php-part-2/
 next: /2014/09/building-a-simple-contact-form-in-php-part-4/
-categories: [Tutorial]
-tags: [php, mail]
+categories: [php, mail]
 ---

 As we last left it in [part 2](/2014/09/building-a-simple-contact-form-in-php-part-2/) of [Building a simple contact form in PHP](/2014/09/building-a-simple-contact-form-in-php-part-1/) we added server-side form validation to our contact form and input filtering to the submitted data before sending out the email.